gilhsu/ct-prototyping-take-home/README.md

-# ct-prototypes
+# Click Prototyping

-Welcome to the Click Prototyping team repository.
+Welcome to the Click Prototyping front end development project.

-All prototypes are created in this repository.
-For now we are using a new directory per app, with a React Native client and ExpressJS API server.

-## Template app and directory

-The `/template` directory provides boilerplate code to get started on new apps.
+This skeleton use the expo framework to streamline React Native development and testing.

+You will need node installed on your machine.
+Node v14 (latest LTS version) was used to create this skeleton.

+You may need to install the expo client globally to start the server correctly,

+`npm install -g expo-cli`

+## Development

+The `/project` directory contains the main client component to build upon.

+Install dependencies:
+`npm install`

 To run mobile application:
 `npm run start`